mozilla-releng/releng-rfcs/rfcs/0007-docs-location.md

 # Open Questions

-* Are we happy with being able to use markdown for `build-relengdocs`?
-    * Should we convert existing `.rst` docs in `build-relengdocs` to markdown?
 * Should we move all out-of-tree docs to be under a single domain?
 We could have our top-level `releng.mozilla.org`, plus our projects underneath it: `scriptworker.releng.mozilla.org`, `mozapkpublisher.releng.mozilla.org`, etc